deohs/r_onramp/r_resources_and_getting_help.md

 ### Swirl tutorials

-See if you can get through all 15 segments of the "R Programming: The basics of programming in R" course. ([Swirl](http://swirlstats.com/students.html), [Swirl Guide](https://github.com/ClaudiaBrauer/A-very-short-introduction-to-R/blob/master/documents/Using%20swirl%20to%20practise%20R.pdf)) Use the alternative version, "R Programming Alt".
+See if you can get through all 15 segments of the "R Programming: The basics of programming in R" course ([Swirl](http://swirlstats.com/students.html), [Swirl Guide](https://github.com/ClaudiaBrauer/A-very-short-introduction-to-R/blob/master/documents/Using%20swirl%20to%20practise%20R.pdf)).
+Use the alternative version, "R Programming Alt".
 Install it like this:

 ```r